 “Nearly 2,000 sign online petition to keep Holocaust denier out of Canada,” Jewish Telegraphic Agency, June 22, 2017.

 See “Fredrick Toben denied day in court to deny Holocaust,” Australian, November 15, 2016; “Holocaust denier Fredrick Toben jailed in Australia,” Telegraph, August 14, 2009; “Toben sues for being called a Holocaust denier,” Australian Jewish News, July 19, 2013; “Holocaust denier Fredrick Toben wants a show trial, says Christine Milne,” Australian, June 19, 2014; “Holocaust denier Frederick Toben backs George Brandis’ plans for discrimination law,” Sydney Morning Herald, May 13, 2014.

-Posted by Jonas E. Alexis on July 11, 2017, With 977 Reads Filed under Government & Politics, Life.
+Posted by Jonas E. Alexis on July 11, 2017, With 1070 Reads Filed under Government & Politics, Life.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.